Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/RubricMarking.md

 Well, when you import a rubric, marking tool will validate the file to ensure it is correctly structured and that it includes all the required properties.
 If the file is invalid, it will not allow the import.

 Let's demonstrate this by making a minor change to the rubric file that will cause it to fail upload.
-Let me remove the levelName property for one of the levels in criteria 1.
+Let me remove the rubricId, which is a mandatory field.

+Now I'll remove the old rubric and attempt to import our new (but broken) rubric

 Notice, when I now try to import the rubric, the system gives me a clear indication wheat the error is.

-Step 6: Distributing the rubric
+Step 7: Distributing the rubric
-Once you are satisfied with the rubric JSON file, you can distribute it to the relevatn markers via any suitable channel, such as email, storing it on your LMS or central file server.
+Once you are satisfied with the rubric JSON file, you can distribute it to the relevant markers via any suitable channel, such as email, storing it on your LMS or central file server.

+## Reusing an existing rubric template
+As mentioned earlier, it is unlikely that you will often create rubric files front scratch in the way that we did in this video.
+What is more likely is that you will simply reuse an existing rubric file and edit it according to your needs.

+For this purpose, the marking tool includes the Demo Rubric inside the installation folder.

 ## Conclusion
 That brings us to the end of the rubric functionality, and also the last video in this series.